Skip to main content

 Your lender might suggest a different repayment plan.

-Decide what to do if you cannot make a repayment offer
+If you cannot make a repayment offer

-You will need to discuss this with any joint owners.
+Discuss this with any joint owners.
 For example, your partner or ex partner.